Caleres

 Caleres Inc. is an American footwear company that owns and operates a variety of footwear brands.
 Its headquarters is located in Clayton, Missouri, a suburb of St. Louis.
 The company was founded in 1878 as Bryan, Brown & Company in St. Louis, though it underwent several name changes.
 The Hamilton-Brown Shoe Company was the largest manufacturer of shoes in America in the early 20th century, but it went bankrupt in June 1939.

 In the 1970s, Brown operated Famous Footwear, Cloth World fabric stores, Bottom Half jeans stores, and Meis department stores.
-Brown Shoe changed its name to Caleres on May 27, 2015, and current brands include Famous Footwear, Sam Edelman, Allen Edmonds, Naturalizer, and Vionic.
+Brown Shoe changed its name to Caleres on May 27, 2015, and current brands include Famous Footwear, Sam Edelman, Stuart Weitzman, Allen Edmonds, Naturalizer, and Vionic.